micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication.md

 #### 1. Home Page

 ![Home Page](output_ui_homepage.jpeg)
-*The main landing page of the Ready Tensor Publication Explorer, showing a **search bar** and a **selectable list of publication titles** (with content shown after selection) **before** the chat interface*
+*The main landing page of the Ready Tensor Publication Explorer, showing a **search bar** and a **selectable list of publication titles** (with content shown after selection) **before** the chat interface. (selectbox for choosing a publication title and viewing its details)*

 ### 2. Publication Search

 ![Publication Search](output_ui_search.jpeg)
-*The search interface where users can enter queries and view search results from the publication dataset.*
+*The search bar interface where users can view and search publications by title.
+(OR The search bar filters publications by title and the selectbox lists all filtered titles)*

 ### 3. Publication Details

 ![Publication Details](output_ui_publication_details.jpeg)
-*Detailed view of a selected publication,
+*Detailed view of the description/content of the selected publication, selected by title (When a title is selected, its description/content is shown)*

 ### 4. Q&A Chat Interface

 ![Q&A Chat Interface](output_ui_chat.jpeg)
 *Interactive chat interface for asking questions about publications using the RAG-powered assistant.*

-Certainly!
-To display a **search bar** and a **selectable list of publication titles** (with content shown after selection) **before** the chat interface, you can use Streamlit’s `st.selectbox` or `st.radio` after filtering with the search bar.
-Here’s how you can modify your code:

-**How this works:**
-- The search bar filters publications by title or description.
-- The selectbox lists all filtered titles.
-- When a title is selected, its description/content is shown.
-- The chat interface and other logic remain below this section.

-This ensures the search and selection UI is the first thing users see, and only after that comes the chat interface.

-Certainly!
-Here’s how you can remove the search bar and only keep the selectbox for choosing a publication title and viewing its details:
+> _Note: When a user asks a question in the chat, the agent has access to the content of **all publications** and can retrieve information from any or all of them to answer the query.
+The chat input can be used to ask about any aspect of the dataset, including questions that span multiple publications.
+Therefore, the agent will use the full dataset to answer, not just the selected publication.

 ## Installation Instructions
 This pubblication has a GitHub code repository attached under the "Code" section.